Key takeaways:

 If you have a telephone entry system installed at your property, consider replacing it with one of ButterflyMX’s Video Intercoms, a modern take on the telephone entry system.

-Founded in 2014, ButterflyMX’s Video Intercom system provides property owners, managers, and residents with a mobile app they can use to open doors, gates, and elevators.
+Founded in 2014, ButterflyMX’s Video Intercom system provides property owners, managers, and residents with a mobile app to open doors, gates, and elevators.
 While traditional telephone entry systems can improve security, they offer little more beyond that.
-You’re better off with a video intercom that enhances security and convenience for both residents and property staff alike.
+You’re better off with a video intercom that enhances security and convenience for residents and property staff.

 ButterflyMX vs. traditional telephone entry systems: